Perhaps you might not have planned to have a baby right about now. Despite the unanticipated timing, this is a moment to celebrate.

 - Make sure you belong to a medical scheme

-While you can join a medical scheme the day you find out you are pregnant, the medical scheme aren’t going to pay for any costs associated with your current pregnancy.
-That said, if you can afford it, joining a medical scheme with pregnancy benefits may be advisable if you intend to have more children, as future pregnancies will be covered.
+While you can join a medical scheme the day you find out you are pregnant, the medical scheme is not going to pay for any costs associated with your current pregnancy.
+That being said, if you can afford it, joining a medical scheme with pregnancy benefits may be advisable if you intend to have more children, as future pregnancies will be covered.
 Membership of a medical scheme will also be an advantage once your baby is born.
 If your baby needs medical care, and you are not a member of a medical scheme, then you will have to pay cash or visit a public hospital.

 On the other hand, if you are on a medical scheme before falling pregnant, then around 70% of your financial expenses in relation to pregnancy will be covered depending on what type of cover you have.
 If you’re on a medical scheme and not sure what your benefits are, now’s a good time to check.